Looking for even more ways to earn money online?

 Whatever kind of art you make – music, poetry, dance, visual arts, creative writing, podcasts – Patreon provides you the ability to create paid memberships for your fans.
 They pay a small fee each month, and in exchange, they receive access to exclusive content and experiences.
 The site also offers a wide range of tools so you can have clear insights into what’s resonating with your audience, where it’s being shared online and how quickly your fanbase is growing.

 So there you have it – several easy ways to turn your interests and creative endeavors into cash.
-Whatever hobbies you have, there’s a way to build a meaningful side income – and potentially a full-time career – in doing what you enjoy, you just have to get started.
+Whatever hobbies you have, there’s a way to earn a meaningful side income – and potentially build a full-time career – in doing what you enjoy, you just have to get started.
 Why wait?